pph-collective/TITAN/docs/getting_started.md

 poetry install -E linting -E docs
 ```

-The `-E` flags tell poetry that we want the optional dependencies that we use for linting (mypy, black, flake8) and for building documentation. *NOTE* black will not install on pypy, don't use pypy for running linting checks.
+The `-E` flags tell poetry that we want the optional dependencies that we use for linting (mypy, black, flake8) and for building documentation.

+We recommend using a recent python version for development (check out [pyenv](https://github.com/pyenv/pyenv) for a way to manage different python versions).
 You may need to tell poetry which installation of python to use - see [their instructions](https://python-poetry.org/docs/managing-environments/).

 Poetry installs all of the dependencies into a virtual environment so that they are isolated from other projects you are working on.
 To run any shell commands in the environment, prefix them with `poetry run` (e.g. `poetry run run_titan -p my_params.yml` or `poetry run pytest`) or start a poetry shell with `poetry shell`.